upalbhattacharya/eswc_2026_submission_13/README.md

 # ESWC 2026 Submission 13

-This is the repository containing all relevant source-code, results and additional tables and figures for the paper "Ontology Population Using LLMs: Which Factors Matter?".
+This is the repository containing all relevant code, data, results and additional tables and figures for the paper "Ontology Population Using LLMs: Which Factors Matter?".